Building in the world of flesh needs regulatory transparency

 We must fix clinical development; increasing transparency is a way.

 Imagine you live in a country with very strict laws and very long trials.
 Yet, you only have vague guidance regarding what the laws are and no previous court transcript, just very short summaries of outcomes.
-The only way you can get a glimpse into what might be needed of you is by hiring expensive lawyers, that you have very little information on how to judge, and which provide you with inconsistent advice.
+The only way you can get a glimpse into what might be needed of you is by hiring expensive and inefficient lawyers, that you have very little information on how to judge, and which provide you with inconsistent advice.
 This is exactly what drug developers who submit drugs for approval with the FDA face: a long and arduous process that can take a decade or more, with hundreds of millions of dollars at stake and very little in the way of a reference for what the FDA might want.
 The only way to glimpse into that is by relying on third party vendors: manufacturing consultants, CROs for organizing trials, regulatory consultants.
 These are the equivalents of the inefficient but expensive lawyers in the country-with-no-court-transcripts scenario.

-While we are all excited about sexy new science that makes it to the cover of Nature, the truth is that success in biotech depends in large part on the much more opaque and expensive process of clinical development.
-If you think the publication system is bad, wait until you find out about the “publication system” for clinical development: basically nothing, no blueprint.
-This is why China is starting to massively eat our lunch in this domain: they have been focusing on streamlining this more “boring”, yet crucial part of biotech success, as this twitter thread very well puts it.
-We make the science, they get the gains.
+While we are all excited about sexy new science that makes it to the cover of Nature, the truth is that success in biotech depends in large part on the much more opaque and expensive process that follows the sexy new science: clinical development, or bringing a product to the clinic in the form of getting a drug approved.
+This can take up to a decade and can cost more than a billion dollars per drug approved.
+Yet clinical development is not really a sexy topic to talk about.
+But we ignore optimizing it at our own peril: China is starting to massively eat our lunch in early stage biotech, precisely because they take it seriously.
+U.S. still has a major advantage in innovative new science, but China has been focusing on streamlining this more “boring”, yet crucial part of biotech success, as this twitter thread very well puts it.
+US makes the science, they get the gains.

+But in reality, none of it is lost.
+Every interaction with the FDA, every clinical protocol, every amendment and reviewer comment is meticulously documented.
 All of this information lives inside CTDs (Common Technical Documents) that routinely span thousands of pages.
 A CTD is not a summary, but a full chronicle of development: preclinical toxicology data, trial design rationales, adverse event logs, detailed manufacturing methods, and the entire back-and-forth between sponsor and regulator.
 To outside observers, this record is invisible.
 To those who have seen one, it is immediately clear that CTDs are the most comprehensive archives of real-world clinical development practice ever assembled.
 However, this information is very hard to access.
 Bound by statutory law, the FDA treats most of it as confidential, especially anything seen as a trade secret or business-sensitive.
-In practice, this results in heavily redacted FOIA releases that lack the technical detail that small sponsors would require.
+In practice, this results in heavily redacted FOIA releases that lack the technical detail that drug developers would require.

 We see a surprising reluctance from pharma to accept more innovative trial designs and methods (like centralized remote monitoring, risk based monitoring and decentralized/hybrid trial designs), even when these are specifically encouraged in FDA guidance, and demonstrably lead to lower costs and higher quality data.
 This stems from the massive amounts of inertia in these huge organisations, limited competitive pressure to change.